maxcorbeau/dorel.github.io/service-manual/analytics/310-designing-scalable-solution.md

 ---
 layout: manual
-title: Designing a scalable solution
+title: 3.1.0 Designing a scalable solution
 category: Analytics
 draft: false
 ---

+Like other platforms of the ecosystem, we are designing Analytics to scale regardless of our usage.
+This article explains in more details what makes a solution scalable or not.

 ## The wrong way ##